raphaelalmeidamartins/to-do-list/README.md

   <li>Add an ordered list with <code>id="lista-tarefas"</code></li>
   <li>Add a button element with <code>id="criar-tarefa"</code>, and when it's clicked, a new item should be added to the end of the list and the input should be cleaned</li>
   <li>Sort the list items by creation order</li>
-  <li>Clicking in a list item should change its background color to gray <code>rgb(128,128,128)</code></li>
+  <li>clicking on a list item should change its background color to gray <code>rgb(128,128,128)</code></li>
   <li>It shouldn't be possible to select more than one list item per time</li>
-  <li>Clicking twice in a list item, should strike out the item, marking it as completed.
+  <li>Clicking twice on a list item should strike out the item, marking it as completed.
 Clicking twice in the same item again should undo this action
     <ul>
       <li>Create a CSS class named <code>"completed"</code>  and define the property <code>text-decoration</code> with the value <code>line-through</code>.</li>
       <li>Use this class to add the effect struck out word to the completed tasks.</li>